 Fort Lauderdale Home Values

 How do you know what your Fort Lauderdale home is really worth in today’s market?
 Estimating your home’s current market value is the first step in deciding how to accurately price your home, and that entails comparing your home to the most similar homes recently sold in your neighborhood.
-Estimating an accurate value can be challenging because market values are fluid, the real estate market is constantly changing and there are many influences on values.
+Estimating an accurate market value can be challenging because market values are fluid, the real estate market is constantly changing…

 Factors That Directly Influence Market Value

 Recent Comparable Closed Sales

 Current Market Trends in Your Area

 A qualified local real estate professional is the best source for the current, accurate information needed to correctly estimate your home’s current market value.
 They will have all the necessary information on the most recent similar sales in your neighborhood including the condition and characteristics of the comparable homes.

 There is an incredible amount of real estate “information” on the internet today, unfortunately not all of it is accurate.
 National advertising portals use massive amounts of purchased and scraped data to display listings and create questionable value estimates, but they typically don’t have local market knowledge.